Factors Affecting the 1970 Quarter Value

 This die was taken from the hub intended for proof strikes, and this variety is rare on (non-proof) circulation strike coins.

-No precise information was found about this variety's prices.
+No precise information was found regarding the prices of this variety.

-Proof coinage is struck by technicians who hand-feed the blanks into special presses.
-They are produced, examined, and packaged using extreme quality control.
-So proof error coins are extremely unlikely to happen, and when found, extremely valuable.
+Second, Proof coinage is struck by technicians who hand-feed the blanks into special presses.
+They receive careful handling during the minting process, are examined, and packaged using extreme quality control.
+So, proof errors are extremely rare and, when found, are considered extremely valuable coins.

-This mint error was discovered among a group of San Francisco Proof Errors auctioned by the State of California.
-Both sides of the coin show details of the original Barber Quarter design.
+This mint error was uncovered among a group of San Francisco Proof Errors auctioned by the State of California.
+Uniquely, both sides of the coin display details from the original Barber Quarter design.

-This coin is one of the most famous U.S. Proof Major Mint Errors ever released from the San Francisco Mint.
-It is worth around $75,000.
+This coin is one of the most famous U.S. Proof Major Mint Errors ever released from the San Francisco Mint, and it is valued at approximately $75,000.

 1970-D Quarter Struck On Dime Stock

-Often called "thin quarters," the 1970-D quarter was struck on dime-thick stock.
+Often called "thin quarters," The 1970 D Washington Quarters were struck on dime-thick stock.

 In 1970, someone fed a strip of metal meant for dimes through the stamping machine that creates Quarter blanks.
 Though they do share the same base metal composition, quarters are significantly larger and heavier than dimes.
 A quarter weighs 5.67 grams with a diameter of 24.3 millimeters.
-A 1970 Roosevelt dime weighs 2.27 grams with a diameter of only 17.9.
+A 1970 Roosevelt dime weighs 2.27 grams and has a diameter of only 17.9 millimeters.

-Therefore, as the dime stock was used to create quarter blanks, it resulted in a much thinner planchet.
+Therefore, using the dime stock to create quarter blanks resulted in a much thinner planchet.
 Subsequently, the blanks were fed into coining presses to create the actual coins, creating the above-mentioned “Thin Quarters.”

-They can be worth around $100 in the open market.
+They can be worth hundreds of dollars (around $100) in the open market with no standard value.

 Conclusion